MalvinaPap/FCC-Front_End_Libraries_Projects/README.md

 ### Project No.2: Markdown Previewer
 This app takes markdown text as an input from the user and returns html.
 It was developed using Bootstrap and React frameworks.

+### Project No.3: Drum Machine
+This app consists of a pad of 9 buttons, each one representing a sigle musical instrument.
+When clicked the name of the instrument is displayed and a representative sound gets triggered.
+Help with sound issue needed.
+Sounds are all included in the corresponding folder.
+It was developed using Bootstrap and React frameworks.

 **More information:**
 * Check [freeCodeCamp](https://www.freecodecamp.org) to learn about its whole curriculum for full-Stack web development.
 * The Projects implemented in this repository can be found on this [link](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects)